catseye/SixtyPical/README.markdown

 *   Work out the analyses again and document them
 *   `repeat jmp`
 *   Addressing modes; rename instructions to match
-*   Put data at end, no need for jmp main

 Tests
 -----